Semiz Mehmed Pasha

-Semiz Mehmed Pasha (1596 - July 1646) was an Ottoman grand vizier and a Great great grandson of Suleiman the Magnificent.
+Sultanzade Semiz Mehmed Pasha (1596 - July 1646) was an Ottoman grand vizier and a great-great-grandson of Suleiman the Magnificent.

 Biography

 He was born in 1596.
 His father, Sultanzade Abdurrahman Bey, was a son of Ayşe Hümaşah Sultan, daughter of Rustem Pasha and Mihrimah Sultan.
 His mother was Ayşe Hanım, daughter of Saliha Hanımsultan, sister of Abdurrahman, and Cığalazade Yusuf Sinan Pasha.
 He was a great-great-grandson of Suleiman the Magnificent and Hurrem Sultan.
 For this, he was nicknamed Sultanzade (lit.
-Sultan's descendant), although he had not really right to the title, since it was reserved for the sons of the Sultan's daughters or the sons of the Şehzade princes' daughters.
+Sultan's descendant), although he had not eligible to use that title, since it was reserved for the sons of the Sultan's daughters or the sons of the Şehzade princes' daughters.

 Early years

 In 1637, he was appointed as the governor of Egypt.
 Three years later, during the reign of Ibrahim, he returned to Istanbul as a vizier in the Ottoman divan.
 In 1641, he was appointed as the governor of Özü (modern Ochakiv in Ukraine) and tasked with capturing the fort of Azak (modern Azov in Russia), which had recently been lost to the Cossacks.
 He was successful in recapturing the fort.
 In 1643, he was appointed as the governor of Damascus (in modern Syria).
 This appointment was probably due to the secret power struggle between him and the grand vizier, Kemankeş Mustafa Pasha.